coin723/dashboard-v2/README.md

 * Dependencies (list from package.json)
     * [Angular](https://angular.io)
+    * [angular2 in-memory-web-api](https://github.com/angular/in-memory-web-api) (may used to build mock service for some tests; not likely to be essential in public builds)
     * [Bootstrap](http://v4-alpha.getbootstrap.com) (fetched from CDN by <link> and <script> tags)
     * [Bootstrap Dashboard Theme](http://themes.getbootstrap.com/products/dashboard) (should be purchased)
     * [core-js](https://github.com/zloirock/core-js)